kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/README.md

 electrical conductance is mathematically inversely related to electrical resistance, so resistance and conductance are two ways of referring to the exact same electrical property and quantifying a resultant electrical current that an applied voltage produces.
-This is in stark contrast to using electrodes to measure or determine if a voltage (signal) [is] produced by a something-under-test, which would require voltmeter or EEG instrumentation.
+This is in stark contrast to using electrodes to measure or determine if a voltage (signal) [is] produced by a something-under-test or device-under-test ("DUT"; the plant, in this case), which would require voltmeter or EEG instrumentation.

 Mr. Backster hooks up his electrodes and eventually notices that the polygraph machine indicated the electrical resistance/conductance of his office plant deviated in response to his mere intention of harming the plant.
 You read